AnguloB/angulobrunet-webpage/content/event/ci3psi/index.md

 ---
-title: Common Language, Shared Challenges The Use of Tests in Spanish for Cross-Cultural Research
+title: Common Language, Shared Challenges The Use of Tests in Spanish for Cross-Cultural Research.

-event: Common Language, Shared Challenges The Use of Tests in Spanish for Cross-Cultural Research
+event: Common Language, Shared Challenges The Use of Tests in Spanish for Cross-Cultural Research.
 event_url: https://www.ci3psi.com/

 location: online